HurricaneSKC/AIInterviewAssistant/README.md

 ## This is the main entry point for AIIA

-It will consist of 3 main repositries for the application
+It will consist of 3 main repositries for the application, note each repositry should have its own setup and running details

 ## FrontEnd User Interface (UI) Service
   - This service will handle the user-facing components of the application, such as the home page, question type selector, interview selector, and the video avatar interface.